akumosstl/agentic-ai-suite/README.md

 - **Use MCP Server** - Connect AI tools to Agentic via Model Context Protocol
 - **Backup & Restore** - Create and download database backups
 - **Export & Import** - Move data in and out of the system
-- **Execute Recipes** - Automate multi-step workflows from YAML definitions with project-scoped resolution and parameterized execution

 ---